solana-foundation/solana-improvement-documents/proposals/0130-dynamic-block-limits.md

 for it, as arbitrarily increasing utilization  opens up a vector for validators to produce fat blocks that the rest of the network may struggle to replay.**

-The second metric is present to preserve protocol liveness liveness and responsive UX.
+The second metric is present to preserve protocol liveness and responsive UX.
 If the SVSL is above the target threshold, it means that there are nodes in the supermajority that are struggling to replay and vote within the target latency.
 This threatens protocol liveness, as it can be an indicator of nodes within the supermajority not being able to catch up to the tip.
 Furthermore, vote slot latency is directly tied to the solana user experience; it can serve as a proxy